adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #74 Want to implement a search function so that I can search through my reading list rather than just scroll through it.

+#75 Decided to try to get a re-design of the page.
+However, will use a UI Designer so I don't have to learn all that stuff.